beancount/docs/docs/03_installing_beancount.md

     sudo python3 setup.py install

-#### Just make sure the “python3” executable you run when you do that is the same one you will use to run Beancount. <a id="just-make-sure-the-python3-executable-you-run-when-you-do-that-is-the-same-one-you-will-use-to-run-beancount."></a>
+Just make sure the “python3” executable you run when you do that is the same one you will use to run Beancount.

-#### Here are the libraries Beancount depends on and a short discussion of why.<a id="here-are-the-libraries-beancount-depends-on-and-a-short-discussion-of-why."></a>
+Here are the libraries Beancount depends on and a short discussion of why.

 ##### python-dateutil<a id="python-dateutil"></a>